-2023 TIB FUNDING WORKSHOP Urban Programs
+2024 TIB FUNDING WORKSHOP Urban Programs

+Washington Star

+ation Impro

+ppropriate padway ections arrow roads ve vantages: fer for destrians, ver cost to ild and aintain, and ntrols motor hicles eeds.

-- AASHTO's A Policy on Geometric Design of Highways and Streets states: "Lane widths of 11-ft. are used quite extensively for urban arterial street designs.
-The 12-ft. lane widths are desirable, where practical, on high-speed, free-flowing, principal arterials." - Institute of Transportation Engineers' Designing Walkable Urban Thoroughfares: A Context Sensitive Solution states: "Wide streets can reduce the level of pedestrian interchange that supports economic and community activity.
+AASHTO's A Policy on Geometric Design of Highways and Streets states: "Lane widths of 11-ft. are used quite extensively for urban arterial street designs.
+The 12-ft. lane widths are desirable, where practical, on high-speed, free-flowing, principal arterials."

+Institute of Transportation Engineers' Designing Walkable Urban Thoroughfares: A Context Sensitive Solution states: "Wide streets can reduce the level of pedestrian interchange that supports economic and community activity.
 Wide streets discourage crossings for transit connections...
-On collectors with a target speed below 30 mph, a 10ft. lane width may be appropriate." - WSDOT Design Manual M22-01.14 Exhibit 1231-2 Lane Width Considerations for Low Speed (<35 mph) states: "11-ft. lanes are common on urban arterials.
+On collectors with a target speed below 30 mph, a 10-ft. lane width may be appropriate."

+WSDOT Design Manual M22-01.14 Exhibit 1231-2 Lane Width Considerations for Low Speed (<35 mph) states: "11-ft. lanes are common on urban arterials.
 Lane widths of 10-ft. may be appropriate in constrained areas with low truck and bus volume.
-In pedestrian oriented sections, 10-ft. lanes can be beneficial in minimizing crossing distance." - NCHRP's Recent Roadway Geometric Design Research for Improved Safety and Operations states: "Research found no general indication that the use of lanes narrower than 12-ft. on urban and suburban arterials increased crash frequencies." - Florida Department of Transportation's Freight Roadway Design Considerations (DRAFT) states: "Narrower lanes that discourage high vehicle speeds may be safer for accommodating interactions between large vehicles and non-motorized modes, even though the narrower lanes put the two users in closer proximity to each other."
+In pedestrian oriented sections, 10-ft. lanes can be beneficial in minimizing crossing distance."

+NCHRP's Recent Roadway Geometric Design Research for Improved Safety and Operations states: "Research found no general indication that the use of lanes narrower than 12-ft. on urban and suburban arterials increased crash frequencies."

+Florida Department of Transportation's Freight Roadway Design Considerations (DRAFT) states: "Narrower lanes that discourage high vehicle speeds may be safer for accommodating interactions between large vehicles and non-motorized modes, even though the narrower lanes put the two users in closer proximity to each other."